Skip to main content Skip to footer

 Calf raises

-Dependant on your level this can be done either with or without holding on to a support eg. your kitchen work surface.
+Dependent on your level this can be done either with or without holding on to a support e.g. your kitchen work surface.

 Slowly come up on to your toes, hold for 5 seconds then slowly lower back down.